sizespectrum/therMizer/README.md

 The therMizer package attempts to capture these effects based on temperatures to which species are exposed.
 This exposure can vary by depth, for example for species that undergo diel vertical migration, as well as by size, for example species that undergo ontogenetic vertical migration.

 Temperature exposure in therMizer is modeled much the same way fishing mortality is modeled in mizer. `ocean_temp` is analgous to `effort`.
 It's assigned to a `realm` the same way effort is assigned to a `gear`. `exposure` links species and realms much the same way `catchability` links species and gears. `vertical_migration` brings in body size the same way `selectivity` does.
 The following section walks through these parameters in more detail.

+The therMizer package also allows users to supply a time-varying background resource.
+If supplied, this is used in place of the default semi-chemostat resource.
+This option allows users to simulate changes to the plankton community as a driver of food web change, much the same way time-varying fishing can be used.
+For example, you could use output from an earth system model to inform a size-structured dynamic resource.

 ## Model parameters and input